GoodPraxis/oumu/README.md

 ![Logo](extension_content/48-icon.png)

-**Oumu** is a simple Chrome extension which replaces English words on websites with Japanese equivelants.
+**Oumu** is a simple, free and open-source Chrome extension which replaces English words on websites with Japanese equivelants.
 It uses vocabulary found in popular books like the Genki series.
 The extension allows you to choose which Genki chapters you would like to include.

 Note that the extension only replaces single words, not phrases, and several words have been ommitted to avoid confusion.